healthy, happy cows

 Hi.
-I’ll have 8 oz of the free-range–no-antibiotics–natural–no-artificial-growth-hormone–happy-cow steak.
-No; not that one, the one behind it and to the right, please.
+I’ll have 8 oz of the grass-fed–no-antibiotics–natural–no-artificial-growth-hormone–happy-cow steak.
+No, not that one, the one behind it and to the right, please.
 Sound familiar?

 It’s sad that the barriers between industrialization and gastronomy have been breached, but it’s the truth.
 After reading Michael Pollen’s Omnivore’s Dilema, I’m scared, or rather disgusted, to buy any other meat.
 I’ll usually pass on the massaged cattle lavished with all-they-can-drink sake, unless the parents are paying, and simply go for the healthy, happy cow instead.
 Slightly more expensive than the hormone-injected alternative, but I make it stretch to fit the occasion.
 If it’s dinner for two, I’ll break open a bottle of wine and enjoy a nice steak perhaps alongside some pureed parsnips or celery root.
 If it’s for a party, I’ll serve it as an appetizer and share it with my guests.